Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 I think social interaction is something that many of us are currently craving.
 We are social beings, and sometimes speaking to the right people can really have a positive effect on our overall mood.
 Depending on the social distancing rules put in place in your city, it may be difficult for us to feel physically connected.
 Taking advantage of technology can be especially useful during these times of social isolation.
 Carve out some time out of your day to FaceTime a friend, have a dinner party via Zoom with your loved ones - whatever helps to feel your best!
 Sometimes reaching out for support can also mean speaking to your doctor, dietitian or therapist.

 The journey towards developing a healthy relationship with food takes time and dedication.
-It’s important to remember that there is no such thing as perfect eating – even more so during a pandemic.
-Give yourself permission to eat your favourite foods – without guilt.
+It’s important to remember that there is no such thing as perfect eating.
+Give yourself permission to eat your favourite foods - without guilt.
 Remember that emotional eating is only one of many tools we use to soothe ourselves from uncomfortable emotions.
 The more we continue to reflect and listen to our body’s natural hunger cues, the easier it will be.
 It’s a process that can take a little getting used to, but you can gain control and nurture a healthy relationship with food.
 Don’t get caught up in the process, and make room for self-compassion.
 During these uncertain times, self-love is critical and will help make the process more enjoyable.
 Food does not have to leave you feeling powerless.
-The key is to catch yourself amidst negative feelings – accept them – and not let your food selections dictate how you feel.
+The key is to catch yourself amidst negative feelings - accept them - and not let your food selections dictate how you feel.
 Remember, your food choices do not define you.

 If you enjoyed this article, would love to hear from you!
 Leave a comment, rate it, or share a photo and hashtag with #desiliciousrd on Instagram, Facebook and Twitter!
 Can't wait to see your photos.